When it comes to making money online, I’ve always been a fan of writing.

 TigerFish also requires applicants to transcribe 3 test files to showcase their abilities, but once you are approved you can start to pick your own transcription jobs to work on.

 TigerFish pays between $0.03-$0.05 for every line transcribed, so again, your hourly rate will depend on how efficient you are!

 Personally, I’d leave TigerFish off the table of transcription jobs until you gain enough experience and know if this side hustle is right for you or not.

 TranscribeMe is a fairly popular option for anyone looking to get into transcription work, and their website asserts that they are the highest paying company in the business.

-TranscribeMe also doesn’t require their transcriptionists to have any prior experience.
+On the bright side, TranscribeMe doesn’t require their transcriptionists to have any prior experience.
 Rather, you can start working for TranscribeMe immediately as soon as you pass their entry test.

 TranscribeMe pays in $USD, and workers are able to view their owed balance and withdraw each week through PayPal if they desire.

 Extra Reading – How To Avoid PayPal Fees.

 SpeakWrite is definitely one of the more competitive online transcription jobs to land as the platform exclusively hires people with past experience, but it is a very solid platform if you are accepted.